 Traveling in 2018: Looking Back

-It's the last day of the year 2018, and with 365 days behind me, it's time to share a little bit about how my 2018 was.
+It’s the last day of the year 2018, and with 365 days behind me, it’s time to share a little bit about how my 2018 was.
 I skimmed through 188GBs of files, containing almost 6,000 photos and videos, and I can honestly say 2018 was an awesome year!
 I had the opportunity meet some of the best people that I will be admiring and idolizing for the many coming years, and I could travel and explore places that I would cherish the memories forever.
+All your dreams may come true with free spins no deposit no wager nz.
+All the variety of modern gambling is waiting for you!

 In previous years I usually spent half the year traveling, but this year, I was fortunate to travel 11 months, and it is the highlight of the year.
 I’m leaning more and more to be a (cliché) digital nomad, and my work and other projects align well with that.
 I did the math, and I have visited 15 countries, traveled about 2,500km on a motorbike, drove a Tuktuk for over 1,600km (for which I’m legally licensed to, BTW), hiked nearly 20,000m Δ elevation difference, over 250km on foot, and nearly 2,200km on bicycle.
 A damn good year to travel and I couldn’t be more happier!